OctopusDeploy/Architecture/Decisions/TechnicalDebt.md

 # Executive Summary

 Octopus will maintain a revolving line of technical credit.
 We borrow against future earnings into order to move quicker.
-We will purposefully incur technical debt as well as pay it down.
+We will purposefully incur technical debt as well as pay it down indefinitely.

 # Background